hc1615/Dissertation-Code/Code.md

 library(dplyr)
 #Convert light data to long format:
 light.data <- light %>% pivot_longer(cols = starts_with('X'),names_to = 'position', values_to = 'data')
-use the dplyr workflow to calculate the mean, and confidence intervals for each position: stats <- light.data %>% group_by(position) %>% summarise(n = n(), mean = mean(data),standard.dev = sd(data),
+#using the dplyr workflow to calculate the mean, and confidence intervals for each position:
+stats <- light.data %>% group_by(position) %>% summarise(n = n(), mean = mean(data),standard.dev = sd(data),
            ,standard.error = standard.dev / sqrt(n), confidence.interval=qt(0.975, df=n-1)*standard.dev/sqrt(n))
 #Remove the ‘X’ from the position and make the values numeric: